 When to Prune Flowering Trees, Shrubs, and Vines

 Perhaps the most confusing group of plants, when it comes to pruning times, is flowering trees and shrubs.
-A general rule of thumb is to prune summer and fall flowering trees and shrubs in the dormant season, which is late winter / early spring, and to prune spring flowering trees and shrubs soon after their flowers fade., in late spring / early summer.
+A general rule of thumb is to prune summer and fall flowering trees and shrubs in the dormant season, which is late winter and early spring.
+Spring flowering trees and shrubs will need to be pruned soon after their flowers fade, in late spring and early summer.

-The confusion comes with plants like hydrangeas, roses, and clematis because some of these flower in spring, some in summer or fall, some flower repeatedly.
-Here are some guidelines for figuring out when your particular variety is best pruned.
+The confusion comes with plants like hydrangeas, roses, and clematis because some of these flower in spring, others in summer or fall, and the rest flower repeatedly.
+Here are some guidelines for figuring out when your particular variety is best pruned:

-- When to Prune Spring-Flowering Trees & Shrubs - Most of the commonly grown flowering trees and shrubs are listed here.
-After a couple of years pruning, you will get into a rhythm.
+- When to Prune Spring-Flowering Trees & Shrubs: Most of the commonly grown flowering trees and shrubs are listed here.
+After a couple of years pruning, you'll get into a rhythm that produces gorgeous blooms.

 How to Prune Fruit Trees and Berry Plants